 Aysgarth Falls and the Buttertubs pass over to Hawes are perennial favourites, and Hardraw waterfall is nearby.
 Have a brewery tour of Black Sheep and Theakston beer in nearby Masham.
 The town of Middleham has Richard III’s castle and many racing stables.
 You can watch the horses on the gallops nearby.

-For train fans, there is the Wensleydale Railway in Leyburn, the Ribblehead Viaduct and the National Rail museum in York as well as Locomotion near Bishop Auckland.
+For train enthusiasts, there is the Wensleydale Railway in Leyburn, the Ribblehead Viaduct and the National Rail museum in York as well as Locomotion near Bishop Auckland.